QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 |Total cost Approximation including delivery and customs in GBP||20 - 30|

 ### General Parts (Screw and Headers etc)
-We order extra screw and headers as we might need to replace them and it works out cheaper per an item (other options available).
+You may want to order extra screws and headers in the case of needing to replace them due to damages or accidents and it works out cheaper per an item (other options available).
 | Part | Quantity | approx. price £ |
 | --- | ---: | ---: |
 |[M3 x 8mm Socket Countersunk Screws](https://www.accu.co.uk/countersunk-socket-head-screws/5423-SSK-M3-8-A2)|24|2.2|